ongov/ontario-design-system/documentation/internal-documentation/pull-request-guidelines.md

 Labels are located on the right side of the pull request, under Assignees.

-At a minimum, add the label for the package touched by the pull request.
-Use the most specific package label available when more than one package could apply.
 If the change spans multiple packages, label all affected packages.
+If not then choose the most specific package label available to where the change impacts.

 ## Submitting a Pull Request